Health and wellness touch each of us differently. This is one person’s story.

 Hopefully, I can keep working as a writer, a field in which my experiences with mental health are an asset rather than a liability.
 Hopefully stigma against people with mental illness will decline, so that I’d be able to work in a corporate job if I wanted, without my Google results betraying my history of illness.

-And maybe, someday, those same internet search outcomes won’t drive away my likely suitors, though I’ve learned to talk about my experience with bipolar on the first date and let what happens happen.
+And maybe, someday, those same internet search outcomes won’t drive away my likely suitors, though I’ve learned to talk about my experience with bipolar disorder on the first date and let what happens happen.

 Until then, I’m going to keep covering up certain details of my disease, for the sake of my loved ones, and to protect myself from additional pain.